bitcoin-studio/Bitcoin-Programming-with-BitcoinJS/03_5_P2PKH_Coinjoin_Tx_4_4.md

 ## Creating the Coinjoin transaction

 Now let's spend the UTXOs and create new ones.
+A facilitator, let's say Alice_0, will create the transaction, sign his input, then pass the partially-signed transaction to the next participant and so on until everybody has signed and someone broadcast it.

 Create a key pair for each spender (Alice_0, Carol_0, Eve_0, Mallory_1), so that they can sign.
 ```javascript